We are calling for the Community Housing Fund to be extended!

-Introduce a proportionate system of reistration for Registered Providers intending to provide fewer than 100 homes.
+Introduce a proportionate system of registration for Registered Providers intending to provide fewer than 100 homes.

-Ensure community led housing groups aren't thwarted by the Right to Buy and leasehold reforms.
+Ensure community led housing groups aren't thwarted by policies or legislation that undermine the permanent affordability of a CLT, including leasehold enfranchisement, the Voluntary Right to Buy and the Right to Shared Ownership.

 Play your part in campaigning for long-term continuation of the Community Housing Fund:

 Read our briefing explaining why it's necessary that the Community Housing Fund goes beyond 2020.